- Neurobehavioral Rotation Program

 Neurobehavioral Rotation Program

 The UCSF Memory and Aging Center offers one-month rotations for senior medical students, residents and fellows that include an intense clinical experience, exposure to clinical research programs and formal didactic lectures.
-Rotator supervision and evaluation is provided by Howard Rosen, MD and Gil Rabinovici, MD.
+Rotator supervision and evaluation is provided by Howard Rosen, MD, Georges Naasan, MD and David Perry, MD.

 While the rotation is required for UCSF neurology and psychiatry residents, it is open to other UCSF residents and fellows.
-UCSF medical students are welcome to apply for the elective in their senior year through Maureen Mitchell in the Curricular Affairs office (415-476-8084).
-Visiting students should consult the Visiting Students website from the UCSF School of Medicine.
+UCSF medical students are welcome to apply for the elective in their senior year through Cha Viloria in the Curricular Affairs office (415-476-8084).

 Visiting scholars are physicians, psychologists or other medical professionals who wish to observe in our clinic or potentially collaborate in ongoing research projects at the UCSF Memory and Aging Center (MAC).
-Visiting scholars are often from abroad and are funded by their home institutions during their time at the MAC.
+Visiting scholars are often from abroad and funded by their home institutions during their time at the MAC.
 Visiting scholars are not required to have a US medical license and are not permitted to evaluate patients on their own; however they are welcome to observe our clinic and clinical research evaluations.
+Please note that observation in clinic is limited to 1–2 days per week.
 Applicants are expected to have excellent English speaking and reading skills.

 For further inquiries, please contact email@example.com.